Swing Set Renovation. Learn how I renovated and revived our old, worn-out swing set with paint, stain, elbow grease, and some TLC.

-I have been working on our swing set renovation for about a year (nothing like a speedy project, huh?) and I am so happy to finally get to share pictures of the finished product.
+I have been working on our swing set renovation for about a year (nothing like a speedy project, huh?).
+I am so happy to finally share pictures of the finished product.

 This post contains affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.
 Please read my full disclosure policy here.